Pentagonal tiling: Irregular hyperbolic tilings

 There are an infinite number of dual uniform tilings in hyperbolic plane with isogonal irregular pentagonal faces.
 They have face configurations as V3.3.p.3.q.

-The binary tiling can be made into a pentagonal tiling if one replaces the horocyclic edges by line segments.
+A version of the binary tiling, with its tiles bounded by hyperbolic line segments rather than arcs of horocycles, forms pentagonal tilings that must be non-periodic, in the sense that their symmetry groups can be one-dimensional but not two-dimensional.